mumoshu/gosh/README.md

 Although a shell function's argument should be a string in general, this doesn't mean you need to manually parse it into a more useful type that aligns with your goal.

-Just use other supported types in the parameters as listed below. `gosh` automatically parses the argument to the type you've specified.
+Just use other supported types in the parameters as listed below. `gosh` automatically parses the argument into the type you've specified.

 - `int`
 - `bool`